elkurczako/Double-Opt-in-for-CF7/readme.txt

 Basic help and instructions can be found on **Double Opt-In Settings** admin page.

 For detailed plugin documentation, please visit [plugin official page](https://sirta.pl/double-opt-in-for-contact-form-7-documentation/).

-== Changelog ==

-= 1.0 =
-* Initial plugin release.

-= 1.0.1 =
-* Fixed unnecessary escaping which caused wrong format of HTML email body.
-* Fixed a bug with wrong CFDB7 being accepted from confirmation link.

-= 1.0.2 =
-* Fixed non required chechbox validation.
-* Added JS validation handling for CF7 Conditional Fields.

-== Upgrade Notice ==

-= 1.0.1 =
-This versions fixes HTML emails and a major problem when CFDB7 plugin is used.